alicelouisejane/CGMprocessing/README.md

 -   This is an optional argument which is sensor dependent.
-Also some JAEB studies have CGM that had calibration requirements. **This requires the device argument to be set to “other”**.
+Also some JAEB studies have CGM that had calibration requirements. **This requires the device argument to be set to “other” or “dexcomg4” if you are know you are using an old type of dexcom**.

 **How it works:**